tgvaughan/remaster/README.md

 Building from Source
 --------------------

-To build Remaster from source you'll need the following to be installed:
+To build ReMASTER from source you'll need the following to be installed:
 - OpenJDK version 17 or greater
 - the Apache Ant build system

-Once these are installed and in your execution path, running `ant` with no arguments from the root directory of the Remaster repository should build the package and create the corresponding ZIP file, which will be left in the `dist/` subdirectory.
+Once these are installed and in your execution path, running `ant` with no arguments from the root directory of the ReMASTER repository should build the package and create the corresponding ZIP file, which will be left in the `dist/` subdirectory.

-Note that unless you already have a local copy of the latest [beast 2 source](https://github.com/CompEvol/beast2) in the directory `../beast2` relative to the Remaster root, the build script will attempt to download it automatically.
+Note that unless you already have a local copy of the latest [beast 2 source](https://github.com/CompEvol/beast2) in the directory `../beast2` relative to the ReMASTER root, the build script will attempt to download it automatically.
 Thus, most builds will require a network connection.

 License
 -------

-Remaster is free (as in freedom) software, and is released under the terms of version 3 or later of the GNU General Public License.
+ReMASTER is free (as in freedom) software, and is released under the terms of version 3 or later of the GNU General Public License.
 A copy of this license can be found in this directory in the file named COPYING.